 In early Monday trade, the French 10-year spread was up about 20 basis points at 167 bps following publication of Moody's report but remained well short of the 202 bps hit last week.
 The CAC 40 index, which was down 1.7 percent in opening trade, was down 2.2 percent after an hour of trade.

 With the government's forecast for real GDP growth of a mere one percent in 2012, a higher interest burden will make achieving targeted fiscal deficit reduction more difficult, Moody's said.

-On Oct.
-17, Moody's said it could place France on negative outlook in the next three months if the costs for helping to bail out banks and other Eurozone members overstretched its budget.
+On October 17, Moody's said it could place France on negative outlook in the next three months if the costs for helping to bail out banks and other euro zone members overstretched its budget.

 The French social model cannot be financed if the French economy's potential is not preserved.
 With further weakening GDP growth the political scope for the government to generate further savings in this case would be tested, Monday's note from Moody's said.

 The agency said the management of the euro area debt crisis complicated the government's fiscal consolidation efforts.
 The stress on banks' balance sheets can lead to further increases of liabilities on the government's balance sheet when further state support to banks is needed, it added.